 Other key dates:

 Thursday, Feb.
-15, 2024: We suspend people who haven’t paid the fees and completed the form by now.
-At this point, you will have another 30 days to provide all outstanding fees and information.
-However, since your membership is suspended, you can’t practice as a nurse in Ontario until you have renewed.
+20, 2025: We suspend the registration of those who haven’t paid the fees and completed annual renewal.
+At this point, you have 30 days to provide all outstanding fees and information before your registration expires.
+Note that you can’t practice as a nurse in Ontario with a suspended membership.

 Yes, CNO shares renewal information in the following ways: